Top Choices for enjoying the Local Cuisine

-Some may ask why in the world eat a pizza, when there are so many great things to savour in Florence?
-Because — a pizza is one of those great things to savour.
+Some may ask why in the world eat a pizza, when there are so many great things to savor in Florence?
+Because — a pizza is one of those great things to savor.
 Check out our article about Pizzerias in Florence to see where the locals go

 If you are looking to stick to tradition then you will be looking to enjoy one of the more popular dishes for the locals, the Italians, and the tourists.
 This thick juicy steak is called the "T-bone" in English and includes the soft succulent meat of the filet mignon and the New York Strip with its classic defining strip of fat down the side.
 Thicker than thick, it is cooked on a live flame and it is huge.
 Check out this article for our top choices of where to eat this wonder.